zhaiyusci/peng/README.md

-# Dilute: A software package for the thermophysics of dilute gases.
+# Peng: A software package for the thermophysics of dilute gases.

 ## Introduction